floraxinru/Pandas-NumPy_hidden-gems-movies/README.md

 # hidden-gems-movies

-Exploring movies of the IMDB dataset that have high ratings but low popularity
+A mini-project exploring movies of the IMDB dataset that have high ratings but low popularity

 ## Motivation
 As a movie lover, I am always on the lookout for high-quality independent movies.
 For this project, my goal is to find the “hidden gems” in the IMDB movie dataset.